Nahal Kziv and the ruins of Montfort Castle

 THE HIKE:

-• After crossing the stream for the fourth time continue on the green trail to Ein Tamir.
-[It is also possible to skip the spring and go directly onto the black-marked trail up the bank of the wadi to your car].
+After crossing the stream for the fourth time continue on the green trail to Ein Tamir.
 There are often people by the crossing resting on the concrete bridge.
+[It is also possible to skip the spring and return directly to your car on the black-marked trail up the bank of the wadi somewhat before the spring].

 Trail to Montfort Castle and along Nahal Kziv